andreasknoben/cognitive-workload/README.md

 ### moderation_analysis.R
 The `moderation_analysis.R` file aims to find out whether there is a moderation effect of pre-experiment domain knowledge on the EEG Engagement Indices.
 It does this by creating multiple linear models and testing for the interaction effect of condition * moderator on the indices.

+### questionnaire_stats.R
+The `questionnaire_stats.R` file contains the code to analysis the pre- and post-experiment questionnaire.
+It creates the appropriate bar plots visualising the answers given, and it runs a statistical test to analyse whether there are any difference in understanding of the models, use of the models, mental load, and English level between the LOEM and HOEM groups.

 ### recode.R
 The `recode.R` recodes the answers given to the questionnaire.
 It converts a yes-no scale into 1 and 0 (resp.), and also assigns appropriate numbers to the Likert scales present in the survey.